usegalaxy-eu/workflow-testing/README.md

-# UseGalaxy.eu Workflow Testing
+# Galaxy Workflow Testing

-Based off of [jmchilton's template](https://github.com/jmchilton/planemo-workflow-test-template), except running tests against UseGalaxy.eu
+This repository runs automated tests of several workflows against various Galaxy servers.

 ## Testing

-We are [automatically running](https://build.galaxyproject.eu/job/usegalaxy-eu/job/workflow-testing/) these workflows against UseGalaxy.eu
+We are [automatically running](https://build.galaxyproject.eu/job/usegalaxy-eu/job/workflow-testing/) these workflows against UseGalaxy.eu, [and we can test against your server too!](https://github.com/usegalaxy-eu/workflow-testing/issues/new)

 Workflow                                                                                     | Status
 ---                                                                                          | ---